- Degrees & Certificates Available

 Associate of Technology, Associate of Science or Certificate of Technology

-In this full-time, two-year program, students receive instruction in:
+In this full-time, four-semester program, students receive instruction in:

 - Basic refrigeration and electricity theories